-YES NO

-Is the height related setback from the side boundaries achieved?
+YES NO Is the height related setback from the side boundaries achieved?
 Does your design meet the site coverage requirement of less than 60% of the lot (or 70% if noted)?

-BUILT FORM:

-ROOF Material

-Colour WALLS Material Colour TRIM Material Colour Is your allotment size equal to or greater than 500sqm?
-If so, does your home exceed the minimum size required of 160sqm (approx. 17 squares) excluding garage?
+BUILT FORM: ROOF Material Colour WALLS Material Colour TRIM Material Colour Is your allotment size equal to or greater than 500sqm?
+If so, does your home exceed the minimum size required of 150sqm (approx. 16 squares) excluding garage?
 Is your allotment size greater than 400sqm but less than 500sqm?
-If so, does your home exceed the minimum size required of 130 square metres (approx. 14 squares) excluding garage?
-Is your allotment size greater than 300sqm but less than 400sqm?
-If so, does your home exceed the minimum size required of 100 square metres (approx. 11 squares) excluding garage?
+If so, does your home exceed the minimum size required of 110 square metres (approx. 12 squares) excluding garage?
 Is your allotment size less than 300sqm?
-If so, does your home exceed the minimum size required of 75 square metres (approx. 8 squares) excluding garage?
+If so, does your home exceed the minimum size required of 85 square metres (approx. 9 squares) excluding garage?
 Does your home achieve a 6 Star Energy Rating in accordance with the Victoria Home Energy Rating System?
 Are you proposing a second garage?
 If so, is only one double garage door visible from the main frontage of the house?
 Is your house two-storey?
 If so, is the upper level stepped back?
 Does your house overlook/overshadow your neighbour's private open space areas?
 Does your house allow you to look into your neighbour's habitable rooms?

 EXTERNAL CONSIDERATIONS: YES NO Does your design allow for only one driveway?
 Do you accord with the No Front Fence restriction?
 Is there fencing between the front lot boundary and the building line?
 Does your side and rear fencing comply with the fencing guideline?
 Does your design include provision for recycled water use in garden taps and toilet flushing?
 Have you placed external fixtures such as clothes-line, solar water heaters etc in positions that are not visible from the street?
 Have you made provision for locating your antenna within the roof of the house?
 If you are proposing an air-conditioner, is it located below the eaves line at the rear of the house?
 If you are proposing an evaporative air cooler, can it be seen from the front of the street?
 What colour is it?
 Does the house have internal plumbing?
 Will the landscaping of your front garden be complete within three months of you occupying your house?
-Have you arranged for the installation of an Optical Fibre leadin conduit that is in accordance OptiComm requirements?
+Have you arranged for the installation of an Optical Fibre lead- in conduit that is in accordance OptiComm requirements?